ExpediaGroup/waggle-dance/HowToKerberize.md

 * Kerberized cluster:
   active KDC,
   some required properties in configuration files of Hadoop services
-* User account with privileges in ipa
+* User account with privileges in kerberos environment
 * Zookeeper to store delegation-token (Recommended)

 ### Configuration